How to Establish Texas Domicile as an Expat

 Maintaining Texas Domicile While Living Abroad

-Once established, maintaining Texas domicile while living internationally is straightforward:
+Once established, maintaining Texas domicile while living internationally is straightforward.

 Keep Your Texas Address Active

-Renew Your Texas Driver's License
+Renew Your Texas Driver License

 File Federal Taxes from Texas Address